 Have you seen those stocking stuffers for hikers posts online?
 Full of $300 gadgets or things that are clearly too large to physically fit in a stocking?
 Me too.
 They’re ridiculous.
 A stocking should be full of small, fun, inexpensive stuff.
 And chocolate.

-Some of my family is pretty outdoorsy (shocking right?) so I have some experience choosing gifts for hikers.
+Some of my family is pretty outdoorsy (no surprise there), so I have some experience choosing gifts for hikers.
 I try to pick things that are high quality, fairly cheap and actually useful.
 Absolutely no gimmicks!
 No silly 6-in-1 gadgets!
 Because nothing is worse than getting stuff you don’t need and will never use.
 (And it’s so bad for the planet too.)

 Hey there: Some of the links in this post are affiliate links, which means I earn a small commission at no cost to you.
 Thanks for your support. -Taryn